ajeetraina/labspace-developer-productivity/labspace/07-model-runner.md

 cd catalog-service-node-chatbot
 ```

-> 📂 If you're running the catalog labs (3–6) in the same session, **stop that stack first** — both stacks publish ports like 5432, 5173, 8080 and 9092, so they can't run at the same time.
-From the catalog folder: `docker compose down`.

 ## Step 3 · Create the WireMock files directory

 The repo's `compose.yaml` mounts `./wiremock/__files`, but that directory isn't included in the repo — only `wiremock/mappings/` is.
 Docker can't bind-mount a path that doesn't exist, so **WireMock will fail to start** unless you create it first: